Antebellum

 It was on the edge of a formerly cultivated field, and it makes me wonder if someone in the recent past might have plowed under what little proof of enslaved graves there may have been.

 It’s rare for a structure, a property this old to still exist as it does.
 It’s a shame that nothing was ever done to save it.
-There aren’t many antebellum plantations left in this part of the state, and preserving this one would be a way not only to tell the story of the people who owned the property, but the enslaved people who built, maintained, and were likely buried on it.
+There aren’t many antebellum farms left in this part of the state, and preserving this one would be a way not only to tell the story of the people who owned the property, but the enslaved people who built, maintained, and were likely buried on it.

 Want to keep up with updates to the site?